 The Local Commerce Data Series are a battery of measures which provide a place-based view of local spending.
 Based upon the credit and debit card transactions made by over 40 million de-identified credit and debit card users across 15 major U.S. metro areas, the series provides decision-makers a view into the local commerce activity happening in their cities.

-The downloadable data and figures relate year-over-year growth rates and growth contributions for local commerce for 15 metro areas.
+The downloadable data and figures relate growth rates over one and two years and growth contributions for local commerce for 15 metro areas.
 The “national” view is constructed as the aggregate trend across these 15 areas.
-For all geographies, growth is broken out by consumer age, product type (e.g. restaurants), and channel (i.e. online/offline) to help local stakeholders and decision-makers better understand how consumer spending contributes to the economic vibrancy in their cities.
+For all geographies, growth is broken out by consumer age*, product type (e.g. restaurants), and channel (i.e. online/offline) to help local stakeholders and decision-makers better understand how consumer spending contributes to the economic vibrancy in their cities.

 For a list of frequently asked questions (and their answers), please visit this link.